joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 ---
 title: Spelunking through Apple's safety models - SafetyNetLight
 date: "2026-02-20T23:20:10.000Z"
-description: Every Apple device has a group of offline neural network models that perform various offline classification tasks.
+description: Every Apple device has several neural network models that perform various offline classification tasks.
 In this post, we reverse engineer one of their safety models, SafetyNetLight, and discover a parent model, SceneNetv5, which produces embeddings for scene classification, entity recognition, safety classification, object detection, and more.
 tags: ["reverse-engineering", "apple"]
 published: true
 ---